1–2 spots available for Q2 · Claim yours

 A CDN (Content Delivery Network) solves three problems:

 1. Latency.
-A user in Tokyo loading a server in Virginia waits ~170 milliseconds just for the network round trip, before any work.
+A user in Tokyo loading a server in Virginia waits around 170 milliseconds just for the network round-trip, before any work happens.
 A CDN with a Tokyo point-of-presence cuts that to under 10 ms.

 2. Origin load.
 Cached responses never touch your server.
 A viral blog post that would have melted a single VPS is served by 100+ CDN edge nodes instead.